MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 This section describes how to manually install the firmware update on Surface Dock 1.

 > [!TIP]
 > The MSI file Surface Dock 1 Firmware Update is not self-updating.
-If you have deployed the MSI to Surface devices and a new version of the firmware is released, you will need to deploy the new version.
+If you have deployed the MSI to Surface devices and a new version of the firmware is released, you need to deploy the new version.

 1. Go to [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) and download and install the .msi file named **Surface_Dock_FwUpdate..**, followed by the appropriate version.
 If you're running Surface Pro X, download the **.arm64** build.
 For all other devices, use the **.amd64** build.